AriGute/Report-creator/README.md

 # Report Creator

-Mobile app for edit and create report form, fill reports, attach images, upload or download and export as pdf.
-Manager can edit the form and add or remove tasks.
-Worker can select sections in the report to fill as needed, attach images and upload it to FireBase storage.
+Mobile app for create and edit report form, fill reports, attach images, upload or download and export as pdf.

+Manager can edit the form and add or remove tasks, worker can select sections in the report to fill as needed, attach images and upload it to the database.

 ## Project Purpose